Claualvarez/clustering/README.md

 # Clans tutorial

 ## Verify that you can open clans
+1. Connect to the VPN
+2. Connect to apollo2
+3. In a terminal (in apollo2) type:
 `java -jar /usr/local/bin/clans/clans.jar`

 ## Load a run file in clans
+1. Make a working directory in apollo2, for example:
+`mkdir mitoProteins_claudia`
+`cd mitoProteins_claudia`

+2. Copy the example file for the tutorial to your working directory
+`cp /home/blastdb/alignments/mitoRibosome/example .`

+3. Open clans and load the example file
+`java -jar /usr/local/bin/clans/clans.jar example`

 ## Modify the P-value